Its time for Datetime

 1tick = 1000ms/300 =3.3ms.

-So, in case of Sql Server’s datetime a tick is one 300th of a second or 3.3miliseconds.
+So, in the case of SQL Server’s DATETIME a tick is one 300th of a second or 3.3miliseconds.

 Examples

-The example below extracts date and time 4 byte integers from datetype and proves the above analysis.
+The example below extracts date and time 4-byte integers from the date type and proves the above analysis.

 Add a day trick.

-Knowing that the “first” 4bytes represents number of days from the base date (January 01 1900) we can easily add/subtract (n) number of days by just adding integer values.
+Knowing that the “first” 4bytes represents a number of days from the base date (January 01, 1900) we can easily add/subtract (n) number of days by just adding integer values.

 The date and time presentation

-The way applications present dates may be quite different i.e June 26 2019, 26.06.2019, 06-26-19 etc. However, this should be decoupled from the way Sql Server stores the data type.
-For datetime it is always 8byte (2x4byte) integer.
-As shown before, there is no ambiguity in how storage engine keeps the date and time.
+The way applications present dates may be quite different i.e June 26, 2019, 26.06.2019, 06-26-19, etc. However, this should be decoupled from the way SQL Server stores the data type.
+For DATETIME it is always an 8byte (2x4byte) integer.
+As shown before, there is no ambiguity in how the storage engine keeps the date and time.
 However, very often Client applications pass strings to databases, and the strings represent date and time in a certain format.
-Sql Server has to convert these strings to be able to store the information into the datetime data type.
+SQL Server has to convert these strings to be able to store the information into the DATETIME data type.

 Insert strings as date and time

-Take for example application that sends date as ’12/06/50′.
-This may be generated by a date-time picker control and send to Sql Server as a string.
+Take for an example application that sends the date as ’12/06/50′.
+This may be generated by a date-time picker control and sent to SQL Server as a string.

-Now, Sql server needs to figure out how to interpret the date before storing it into datetime column, variable or parameter.
+Now, SQL Server needs to figure out how to interpret the date before storing it in a DATETIME column, variable, or parameter.
 The string value looks ambiguous since it can represent a few different dates.
-12th of June 1950, December the 6th 2050, 12th of June 3050 etc..
+12th of June 1950, December the 6th 2050, 12th of June 3050, etc.

-From the queries above, we can learn that the dateformat Sql server expects when trying to convert ’12/06/50′ into a datetime is mdy (month-date-year).
-Following this rule Sql Server converts ’12/06′ as 6th of December.
+From the queries above, we can learn that the DATEFORMAT SQL Server expects when trying to convert ’12/06/50′ into a DATETIME is mdy (month-date-year).
+Following this rule SQL Server converts ’12/06′ as the 6th of December.
 We can change the mdy sequence in six different ways(six variations of the three letters 🙂 ) using the DATEFORMAT set option.

 – A two-digit year that is less than or equal to the last two digits of the cutoff year will have the same first two digits as the cutoff year.

-– A two-digit year that is greater than the last two digits of the cutoff year, SQL Server interprets the first two digits as a number that is one less than the cutoff year’s first two digits.In our case the two digit year is 50.
+– A two-digit year that is greater than the last two digits of the cutoff year, SQL Server interprets the first two digits as a number that is one less than the cutoff year’s first two digits.In our case, the two-digit year is 50.
 50 is greater than 2049.
-Following the rule Sql Server subtracts 1 from 20 (20 -1 = 19)to get the first two digits for the year.
-That’s why our date has year 1950.
+Following the rule, SQL Server subtracts 1 from 20 (20 -1 = 19)to get the first two digits for the year.
+That’s why our date has the year 1950.

 ISO Standard

-As mentioned above, converting strings to datetime data type can be ambiguous and may lead to logical errors.
-To avoid confusion, we can use string format that follows ISO Standard.
+As mentioned above, converting strings to DATETIME data type can be ambiguous and may lead to logical errors.
+To avoid confusion, we can use a string format that follows ISO Standards.
 The format ALWAYS represents date and time as YYYYMMDD hh:mm:ss.nnn. regardless of DATEFORMAT and/or LANGUAGE settings.

 Round my Ticks

-Yet another interesting thing about datetime’s is its 1/300 of a sec precision.
+Another interesting thing about DATETIME is that the precision is 1/300 of a sec.
 The rounding happens on the 00:00:00.00x decimal place.
-The third decimal place is ALWAYS 0, 3 or 7 :).
+The third decimal place is ALWAYS 0, 3, or 7 :).

 Minimum date quirk